 You want to “set up and forget” your trail cameras, let them work at once or be in sleep mode for several months.
 Therefore, they must have large batteries that will last as long as planned.
 Otherwise, when you recover the camera later, you may encounter a problem finding that the second half of the entire season is not recorded due to lack of strength!

-FAQs about the Best trail camera under $100
+FAQs about the Best Budget trail cameras under $100

 Q1.
 What should you look for in the budget trail camera?